End-to-end • Internal operations • AI-Assisted Workflows

 AI-first, analyst-owned.

-CMS 2.0 is a ground-up redesign of how investigation works.
-The system pre-analyses each case across all five investigation sections before the analyst opens it.
-The analyst arrives to structured findings not a blank form.
+CMS 2.0 is a ground-up redesign of the investigation experience.
+The system pre-analyses each case before the analyst opens it — they arrive to structured findings, not a blank form.

 AI pre-analysis